 Less than 1% of shelties that were CERF eye tested from 1991-1999 had clinical signs of collie eye anomaly.
 (It is important to note that the prevalence is much higher in British shelties, but imports are relatively rare.)

-There are now very reliable, simple DNA tests for multi-drug sensitivity (MDR1) and von Willebrand's disorder (vWD).
+There are now very reliable, simple DNA tests for multi-drug sensitivity (MDR1) and von Willebrand’s disorder (vWD).
 Being a genetic carrier for vWD has no effect on a dog whatsoever; it is only relevant to making breeding decisions.
 (Responsible breeders will not breed a carrier to another carrier.)
-By continuing to test breeding stock and making decisions accordingly, we will ultimately be able to eradicate these diseases from the breed.
+By continuing to test breeding stock and making decisions accordingly, we will ultimately be able to eradicate these diseases.